laracasts/Commander/readme.md

 ### Decorating the Command Bus

 There may be times when you want to decorate the command bus to first perform some kind of action...maybe you need to first sanitize some data.
 Well, that's easy.
-First create a class that implements the `Laracasts\Commander\CommandBus` contract...
+First, create a class that implements the `Laracasts\Commander\CommandBus` contract...

 ```php
 <?php namespace Acme\Jobs;